technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

   - Add Semantic Kernel and connect to Azure AI Agent Service

-  - Integrate your bot with the Azure AI Foundry agent for real-time, grounded reasoning
+  - Integrate your bot with the Microsoft Foundry agent for real-time, grounded reasoning

   - Deploy and test your agent in **Microsoft Teams** and **Copilot Chat**